 Place oat flour, baking powder, baking soda, brown sugar and cinnamon in a mixing bowl.
 Whisk to blend.

 Lightly beat eggs in a separate small bowl.
 Add yogurt, apple juice, oil, and vanilla.
 Whisk to blend and pour into bowl with dry ingredients.
-Stir to blend thoroughly.
+Stir to combine thoroughly.

 Fold in shredded apple and walnuts.
 Stir just until blended.

 Bake for 16 minutes or until a toothpick inserted in the center of a muffin comes out clean.

 Sprinkle hot muffins with cinnamon-sugar mixture and allow muffins to cool for about 10 to 15 minutes before serving.